Pavlord98/Laminar_flow_around_a_cylinder/README.md

 <p align="center">
   <img src="https://github.com/Pavlord98/OpenFOAM-simulations/blob/main/Flow%20past%20a%20circular%20cylinder/mesh_zones.png" alt="Flow past a circular cylinder at different Reynolds number"/>
 </p>
 The mesh density is greater in the zones close to the cylinder and in the zones where the trailing wake is expected to be.
 I also used simple grading to create finer meshing in the most important regions.
-The mesh has later on proven to be adequate in resolotion in the wake regions and has also achieved the adequate values of y<sup>+</sup> for the wall functions i used in the turbulent case.

 ### Model setup